21 Bogota Travel Tips to Know Before Your First Trip

 1. Take Day One Seriously

 Bogota sits at 2,640 meters (8,660 feet).
-If you're arriving from sea level — Miami, Cartagena, even Mexico City (which is lower than people think at 2,240m) — you will feel it.
+Arriving from sea level — Miami, Cartagena, even Mexico City (lower than people think at 2,240m) — you will feel it.
 Shortness of breath, headaches, fatigue, maybe nausea.

 Drink water constantly.
 Skip alcohol for the first 24 hours.
-Locals drink agua de panela — sugarcane water — as a remedy.
-I thought it was folklore until it actually helped.
-Most people adjust within 24-48 hours, but plan a rest day.
+Locals swear by agua de panela — sugarcane water — as a remedy, and it earns its reputation.
+Most people adjust within 24-48 hours, but give yourself a rest day to be sure.

 2. Pack Layers.
 Yes, Really.

 People hear "Colombia" and pack shorts and tank tops.
 Bogota's average temperature is 14-19°C. Year-round.
-It can drop to 8°C at night and rarely exceeds 22°C during the day.
+It can drop to 8°C at night and rarely climbs past 22°C during the day.
 Bring a light jacket, a rain layer, and long pants.
-You'll look at the shorts you packed and wonder what you were thinking.
+Those shorts will sit at the bottom of your bag looking very out of place.

 3. Afternoon Rain Is Almost Guaranteed

 Even in the "dry" months (December-March, July-August), afternoon showers are common.
-Mornings are usually clear and sunny.
+Mornings tend to be clear and sunny.
 Plan outdoor activities before noon.
 Carry a compact umbrella or rain jacket everywhere.

 Money